William Deane: Governor-General

 In August 1995, the Labor Prime Minister, Paul Keating, announced that Elizabeth II, Queen of Australia had agreed to the appointment of Deane as Governor-General to succeed Bill Hayden.
 Deane retired from the High Court in November and was sworn in as Governor-General on 16 February 1996.
 Less than a month later the Liberal/National coalition led by John Howard defeated Keating's government in the 1996 Australian federal election.

 Deane was Australia's first Catholic governor-general.
 He "represented the Catholic social justice position on just about every issue that came forward".
+On 28 August 1996, as governor-general, Deane issued a proclamation that officially established 3 September as Australian National Flag Day.

 As governor-general, Deane received praise for his role in publicly mourning the victims of tragedies that took place during his term in office, including the Port Arthur massacre (1996), the Thredbo landslide (1997) the Swiss canyoning disaster (1999) and the Childers Palace Backpackers Hostel fire (2000).
 His speech in Switzerland titled "It is still winter at home" was especially well received.
-He also was asked to deliver the eulogies at the funerals of several prominent Australians, including Don Bradman, Nugget Coombs, Roma Mitchell, Mark Oliphant, and Mum Shirl.
+He also was asked to deliver the eulogies at the funerals of several prominent Australians, including Sir Donald Bradman, Nugget Coombs, Dame Roma Mitchell, Sir Marcus Oliphant, and Mum Shirl.

 Deane's term of office was due to expire on 31 December 2000, but was extended by six months to cover the Centenary of Federation celebrations.
 Upon leaving office in June 2001, he stated that his main regret as governor-general was that Australia did not achieve Reconciliation by the end of the 20th century as he had hoped.
 Howard stated he had "displayed an unfailing interest in the place of the disadvantaged within Australian society".

 Olympics

-Deane officially opened the 2000 Summer Olympics, giving a brief speech in front of a crowd of 110,000 people at the Sydney Olympic Stadium.
-Prime Minister John Howard had originally planned to open the games himself, with the agreement of the organising committee and the International Olympic Committee (IOC).
-However, in November 1999 he changed his mind and advised the IOC that Deane would be opening the games.
+Deane officially opened the 2000 Summer Olympics, giving a speech in front of a crowd of 110,000 people at the Sydney Olympic Stadium.
+Prime Minister John Howard had originally planned to open the games himself, with the agreement of the organizing committee and the International Olympic Committee (IOC).
+In November 1999, however, he changed his mind and advised the IOC that Deane would be opening the games.
 Howard said this was due to "a concern that my opening the Olympic Games would become a party political issue [...]
 I think in the long run it'll be better for the Olympic Games for the Governor-General to open them because we will be removing that one area of political controversy".
 Members of the opposition Labor Party had advocated that the Queen be asked to perform the honours, arguing that it was hypocritical for Howard to support the retention of the monarchy at the 1999 republic referendum but not call upon the Queen to represent Australia.